cako/curvelets/docs/contributing.rst

 New features
 ============

 Have a new idea?
 Would like to propose a new feature?
-Open a new `GitHub Discussion for new features <https://github.com/cako/curvelets/discussions/new?category=feature-requests-and-ideas>`_.
+Open a new `GitHub Discussion for new features <gh-discussions-feature-requests_>`_.

 If you are proposing a new feature, please explain in detail how it should work.
 Keep the scope as narrow as possible, to make it easier to implement.